-Students may, of course, opt to not apply for course substitution.
+Students may opt not to apply for course substitution.
 A review committee, comprised of one faculty member from each Curriculum Planning Group, will evaluate the materials submitted and determine if the applicant has satisfied the MSW first year requirement by virtue of their BSW degree and course work.